Speakers

 Rachel Aleks

 Rachel Aleks is an Associate Professor of Management and Labor Studies at the Odette School of Business, University of Windsor.
 Rachel received her Ph.D. in Industrial Relations and Human Resources from the University of Toronto.
 Her research interests include innovative union organizing strategies, gender dynamics within unions, and sexual harassment.
 Rachel teaches courses on labor relations, workplace conflict, and employment law.
-Prior to attending graduate school, Rachel worked as an organizer for the Service Employees International Union.
-She is also active in the movement for just treatment of justice-involved individuals, having taught in the Cornell Prison Education Program and through her ongoing work with the John Howard Society of Ontario.
+Prior to attending graduate school, Rachel worked as an organizer for the Service Employees International Union and recently served as Vice President – Grievance for her faculty association.

 Read MoreLess